SilentImp/html/README.md

 </dl>
 ```

-## Prefer presentation separated from structure
+## Prefer presentation separated from the structure

 It is easier to maintain code where structure and presentation are separated.
 Easier to read and understand it.
 It is better from an accessibility perspective.
 Better for SEO.